-Professional ‘real-world’ experience is central to this programme which could include the chance to show your work in public exhibitions, undertake internships, work on real commissions, and competitions – all of which will help you to build a professional CV.
+Professional ‘real-world’ experience is central to this course.
+This could include the chance to show your work in public exhibitions, undertake internships, work on real commissions, and competitions – all of which will help you to build a professional CV.

 Our modules mirror the approach that professional artists will need to take in their careers.
-These aspects of the programme will present you with challenges through which you can build experience and confidence for your dynamic career in the creative industries.
+These aspects of the course will present you with challenges through which you can build experience and confidence for your dynamic career in the creative industries.

 Our links with the arts and creative industries are key to giving you the real world experience that will help your future career.
 Our current links include Sunderland Arts Studio, British Ceramics Biennial, Arts Council England, Centre of Ceramic Art (CoCA), National Association for Ceramics in Higher Education (NACHE), Equal Arts, Northern Gallery for Contemporary Art (NGCA), and Nissan.

 Our students have progressed from our Glass and Ceramics studios to work with Wanganui Glass School New Zealand, Devereux and Huskie Glassworks, GLASSTORM UK/Danish Studios, Angels' Share Glass, Cumbria Crystal, English Antique Glass, Antony Gormley Studio, Crafts Council, Sorrel Foundation, British Ceramics Biennale, and Hepworth Museum.

 We encourage students to take part in competitions and they’ve had considerable success: